maitript/medigate/README.md

 ./localstack-deploy.sh
 ```

-The script deletes/redeploys the `patient-management` CloudFormation stack on `http://localhost:4566` and prints the load balancer DNS.
+The script deletes/redeploys the `medigate` CloudFormation stack on `http://localhost:4566` and prints the load balancer DNS.
 Point gateway traffic at that host on port `4004`.

 ## Integration tests